How To Prepare To Use Ymgve's bitcoin_fork_claimer Tool

 standalone mode.
 It is just a little bit more work, but not by much.

-If you are a power user and wish to send to more that one address in the same transaction there are options for that.
-For example, if you are doing this claiming service for a friend and charging him/her 5%, you might send 95% of the coins to their destination address and the remaining 5% to your destination address.
+If you are a power user and wish to send coins to more that one address as part of the same transaction, there are options for that.
+For example, if you are doing this as a service for a friend and charging him/her 5%, you might send 95% of the coins to their destination address and the remaining 5% to your destination address, you can use this feature to create that transaction which you both will be able to see on the blockchain.

 Below this, the README has an explanation of a special script for Fast Bitcoin (FBTC) called